nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2023f/project.md

 #### 🏭 Infrastructure Services

-* [Github](https://github.com) - a web service providing hosting and additional features for the [git](https://git-scm.com/) distributed version control system.
-You'll be using git and Github to manage your codebase.
+* [GitHub](https://github.com) - a web service providing hosting and additional features for the [git](https://git-scm.com/) distributed version control system.
+You'll be using git and GitHub to manage your codebase.
-* [Travis CI](https://education.travis-ci.com) - a continuous integration platform that you'll use to ensure every commit you push to Github passes all automated tests.
+* [GitHub Actions](https://docs.github.com/en/actions) - a continuous integration platform that you'll use to ensure every commit you push to GitHub passes all automated tests.
 * [Heroku](https://heroku.com) - a platform-as-a-service that allows easy deployment of web-based applications that you'll used to deploy your application so that it's viewable from anywhere.

 ### ✅ Requirements for the Assignment